 Failure

-On the contrary the coq.ltac.fail builtin can be used to abort the execution of Elpi code in such a way that LTac can catch it.
-This API takes an integer akin to LTac's fail depth together with the error message to be displayed to the user.
+On the contrary the coq.ltac.fail builtin can be used to abort the execution of Elpi code in such a way that Ltac can catch it.
+This API takes an integer akin to Ltac's fail depth together with the error message to be displayed to the user.

 Elpi Tactic abort.